wiscsims/wiscsims_tool/README.md

 - **Line**

   In Line Mode, you can add spots along the line defined by two spots.
 At first, you can select a start-point of line by **`left click`**, then select a end-point by **`right click`**.
-You will see previews of red spots and comments in gray square ballon.
+You will see previews of red spots and comments in gray square balloon.
 Note that red circles only show positions of the spots to be added, circle size is not to scale.
 Secondly, you can modify step size or number of spots as you want.
 Preview will be updated automatically with your modification.
-Finally, hit `Add Points` button at the bottom of `Preset Mode` section to addf points to the selected layer.
+Finally, hit `Add Points` button at the bottom of `Preset Mode` section to add points to the selected layer.

 - **Grid**

   In Grid Mode, you can add spots as a grid (m x n).
 Left click defines the first spot of the grid.
 Preview will show up as well as `Line Mode`.
 You can modify step sizes and number of spots for vertical and horizontal.
 You can also choose analysis order in the grid from two options (`Vertical, then Horizontal` or `Horizontal, then Vertical`).
 Thin red line in the preview indicates chosen analysis order.
-After hit `Add Points`, poins are stored in the selected layer.
+After hit `Add Points`, points are stored in the selected layer.

 #### Undo

-Undo for added point(s) is avaiable when `Undo` button is active.
+Undo for added point(s) is available when `Undo` button is active.
 Currently, a maximum of 100 undo is possible.

 #### Modify spot locations

-Locations of preset spots can be modified by clicking the feature (spot) with `Shift` key, then drag & drop.
-If you want to move multiple spots, use _built-in_ <a href="https://sites.google.com/a/wisc.edu/wiscsims-micro-qgis/learn-to-use-qgis/editing/selecting-objects" target="_blank">`Select and Move Features`</a>.
+Locations of preset spots can be modified by clicking the feature (spot) with `Shift key`, then drag & drop.
+If you want to move multiple spots, use _built-in_ `Select and Move Features`.

 TODO: [movie]

 #### Modify comment

 Comments for each spot can be modified later.
-Click the spot with pressing `Alt(Windows)/Option(MacOS)`, then small popup window shows for editing original comment.
+Click the spot with pressing `Alt(Windows)/Option(MacOS)`, then small pop-up window shows for editing original comment.

 TODO: [movie]